10 Realistic Predictions for 2020 NBA Trade Deadline

 After trading three starters this past summer, it appeared the Oklahoma City Thunder could sell off more veterans before the deadline.

 Instead, they are 22-17 and comfortably sitting in the No. 7 seed in the West, with Chris Paul serving as a leader both on and off the court.
 Given his strong play and monstrous remaining contract (three years, $124.1 million including this season), Paul will be in OKC past the deadline.

 This doesn't mean the Thunder won't try to add to their league-leading collection of first-round picks, of course.

 Danilo Gallinari, acquired from the Los Angeles Clippers in the Paul George trade, is on an expiring $22.6 million contract.
 If the Thunder aren't willing to commit sizable money to him this summer (they shouldn’t be), trading him for something now would be the smart play.

 The Clippers pulled a similar move last February, dealing Tobias Harris and his expiring contract to the Philadelphia 76ers in a package that netted two first-round picks.

 Look for CP3 and fan favorite Steven Adams to stay put, with a team like the Portland Trail Blazers calling for Gallinari's services.
-Portland needs help at the forward positions, and Gallinari gives them a 6'10" floor-spacer that can play either spot.
+Portland needs help at the forward positions, and Gallinari would them a 6'10" floor-spacer who can play either spot.